NanoCodeBug/framework_pop_os/README.md

 # Nanocodebug's Pop!_OS setup notes
-- specifically for the Framework laptop, but these steps should apply to other Ubuntu based (and maybe Debain) distributions.
+- specifically for the Framework laptop, but these steps should apply to other Ubuntu based (and maybe Debian) distributions.
 - tested on the 22.04 LTS Pop!_OS release with a 12th gen 1260p Framework.

 # Power Management